ifedapoolarewaju/simplevideoplayer/README.md

 ## Simple Video Player

+> Why download a video player when you can simply play your videos on the browser

 This is a simple video player that runs on the Browser.
 Visit the website https://simplevideoplayer.com

 Basically, you have a video on your computer you'd like play?
 You visit https://simplevideoplayer.com and there you have a video player.
 Your videos will not be uploaded anywhwere, it's all being played locally.

 It also supports subtitles (SRT and WebVTT), so add them to your videos as you watch.

+### Features

+- You can add subtitle files (SRT or WebVTT) to your video.
+- Easy to use keyboard controls
+- VLC style volume amplification

 ### Why did I build this?